TerraCodec: Compressing Optical Earth Observation Data: Experimental setup

 \subsection{Downstream tasks}

 \textbf{Cloud inpainting.} TEC-TT captures spatiotemporal priors that can be applied beyond compression.
-We demonstrate this with zero-shot cloud removal on the AllClear benchmark~\citep{zhou2024allclear}.
+We demonstrate this with zero-shot cloud removal on the AllClear benchmark~\cite{zhou2024allclear}.
 Each sample consists of three cloudy observations with masks and one cloud-free target.
 To apply TEC-TT, we use the two least cloudy images as a temporal context and extract all cloud-free patches from the least cloudy image as input $x_0$.
 Patches in $x_0$ that are covered by clouds are predicted by TEC-TT.
 We report PSNR and other metrics, comparing against the official AllClear baselines.
 Following the benchmark, metrics are computed in auto mode across all bands, not per-band.

-\textbf{Downstream models on compressed data.} To assess the impact of compression on subsequent processing, we finetune AI models on reconstructed inputs from TEC-FP.
-We evaluate on Sen1Floods11~\citep{bonafilia2020sen1floods11}, consisting of $512^2$ patches from 11 flood events, with binary segmentation masks.
+\textbf{Downstream models on compressed data.} To evaluate the effect of compression on downstream analysis, we benchmark downstream task models on compressed–reconstructed versus uncompressed inputs.
+Following standard EO practice, we finetune task-specific encoder–decoder models on either reconstructed or original inputs.
+We evaluate on Sen1Floods11~\cite{bonafilia2020sen1floods11}, consisting of 512$\times$512 patches from 11 flood events, with binary segmentation masks.
 The original dataset includes Sentinel--2 L1C imagery.
 We, therefore, redownload the L2A version for TEC-FP.
-For patchwise multi-label land cover classification, we use reBEN-7k~\citep{marti2025fine}, which spans eight countries and 19 semantic labels.
-Images have $120^2$ pixels; we apply \textit{reflect} padding to match the model input sizes.
-We compress all inputs at three different operating points using TEC-FP, then fine-tune pretrained models on the reconstructed data.
-We employ Prithvi 2.0 100M~\citep{szwarcman2024prithvi} and TerraMind base~\citep{jakubik2025terramind} backbones, with a UNet decoder for segmentation and a linear head for classification.
-All models are trained for 100 epochs with AdamW ( \(\text{lr}\!=\!5*10^{-5}\)) and a \emph{reduce-on-plateau} scheduler.
+For patchwise multi-label land cover classification, we use reBEN-7k~\cite{marti2025fine}, which spans eight countries and 19 semantic labels.
+Images have 120$\times$120 pixels; we apply \textit{reflect} padding to match the model input sizes.
+We compress all inputs using TEC-FP at three different operating points, then fine-tune pretrained models on the reconstructed data.
+We employ Prithvi 2.0 100M~\cite{szwarcman2024prithvi} and TerraMind base~\cite{jakubik2025terramind} backbones, with a UNet decoder for segmentation and a linear head for classification.
+All models are trained for 100 epochs with AdamW (\(\text{lr}\!=\!5*10^{-5}\)) and a \emph{reduce-on-plateau} scheduler.